genterist/openMRS-Security/3-Analysis/4-ClientBypass-LoginBOF.md

 + Page location : http://localhost:8081/openmrs-standalone/login.htm
 + Attack type : Buffer overflow
 + Attack value : 99999999999999999999
-In this test, we will interup browser requests and try to overflow the value of working "location"
+In this test, we will interup browser requests and try to overflow the value of working "location".

 ### * Precondition